 Artivism - using the arts to explore rights, views and opinions

-Articulate creates projects that are built upon the principles of the
+Articulate creates authentically co-designed projects that are built upon the principles of

 Article 12: Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.

 Article 29: Education must develop every child’s personality, talents and abilities to the full.